twm1994/DTSynchronizer/README.md

 Currently, ***it is assumed that each observable situaiton is only related to one state variable, which, however, is not restricted in principle***.

+## 3. Implementation Notes

-## 3. Notes: most functions are not fully implemented, or implemented in a workaround way, including:
+Most functions are not fully implemented, or implemented in a workaround way, including:

 1) In SituationReasoner, the *reason* method hasn't implemented situation inference.